Home health for heart failure and cardiac disease

 Sudden weight gain of 2–3 lbs in 24 hours

 Rapid weight gain signals fluid retention and an impending exacerbation.
-This is the most actionable early warning sign — call your Kassy Health nurse immediately so the care team can notify your cardiologist before symptoms worsen.
+Call your Kassy Health nurse immediately so the care team can notify your cardiologist before symptoms worsen.

 Increased shortness of breath at rest or lying flat (orthopnea)

-Difficulty breathing while lying down — requiring additional pillows to sleep — is a hallmark CHF symptom indicating pulmonary congestion.
+Difficulty breathing while lying down is a hallmark CHF symptom indicating pulmonary congestion.
 New or worsening orthopnea requires same-day clinical evaluation.

 New or worsening swelling in legs, ankles, or feet

 Peripheral edema that is new, spreading, or no longer responding to diuretics indicates decompensation.
-Document whether the swelling is pitting or non-pitting and notify the care team with measurements when possible.
+Notify the care team with measurements when possible.

 New palpitations, chest pressure or pain, or a loss of consciousness are cardiac emergencies.
-Do not wait for the home health nurse.
-Call 911 immediately and inform the care team afterward.
+Call 911 immediately.

-Acute confusion or significantly altered mentation in a CHF patient may indicate low cardiac output or hypoxia.
-Coughing up pink, frothy, or blood-tinged mucus indicates acute pulmonary edema — a medical emergency requiring immediate 911 response.
+Acute confusion or coughing up pink, frothy, or blood-tinged mucus indicates acute pulmonary edema — a medical emergency requiring immediate 911 response.

 Does Medicare cover home health for CHF?